o-alquimista/feed-control/README.md

 These types of elements exist so you can customize the responses given by the Feed.
 For example, you may want to set a `min-height` on the screens and center their contents, or maybe change the color scheme of a control label.
 In short, styling is completely up to you.

 ### Creating the Ajax response template
 The response received from the URL specified through `data-target` should contain a paginated collection of `<article>` elements.
 The last of them should be the `.feed-control` element, within which the feed button and all of its control labels are located.
-These are the requirements for all but the last `<article>`:
+These are the requirements for all, except the `.feed-control`:
 - Provide the pagination metadata via data attributes.
 - Indicate the first `<article>` of the set by giving it the class `.focus-me`, which tells the plugin to focus this element as soon as it is loaded.
 This ensures the correct TAB sequence is maintained.